ahmetahaydemir/ahmetahaydemir.dev/src/content/docs/en/devlog/website-launch.md

 ---
-title: "Website Launch - Devlog"
+title: "Website Launch"
 description: "Devlog Documentation"
 ---
+**`⠀⠀Date : 20.03.2023⠀⠀`**

 I have tried a couple of documentation tools for planning; but every choice I tried felt like a **hassle** more than a helpful guide for my game development process.

 So I started thinking about what I actually want from this **documentation process**.
 I want :

-- [ ] Terminology Dictionary
 - [ ] Data Distribution & Analytics
 - [ ] Progress Tracking
+- [ ] Scope Awareness
+- [ ] Terminology Dictionary
 - [ ] Game Wiki
-- [ ] Scope Awareness
 - [ ] Public Feedback
 - [ ] Future Roadmap

-I am not going to bore you with what these goals mean for me; but after having a good look at these goals, I realized that a personal website would suit me the best.
+I am not going to bore you with what these goals mean for me; you can look at the reasonings below if you are interested in the thought process.

+But after having a good look at these goals, I realized that a personal website would suit me the best.
-## Terminology Dictionary

-What **things** are called **what** in the game?
-And do they **make sense** in the **overall picture**?

-What is an equipment, what is a battle entity and so on?

-Now that I have to write an explanation in this documentation, I will validate my code structure and decisions.

-If it doesn't make sense in this documentation, it doesn't make sense for the game as well.

-And that calls for a revision.

-## Data Distribution & Analytics

-I work as a digital analytics lead in real life, so I would like to do a couple of cool things on how I track my players.
-And those cool things I mention would require having my own site.

-This website will also allow me to create custom endpoints for my own API Routes.
-I will be able to use it as distributor for my database files.
-Update it once on the site and use

-Since the data is also parsed by the site to generate the documentation, this will be a testing/validation step for the files as well.

-## Web Framework

 None of the goals I described above required a lot of page interactivity.
 I needed a framework that is focused on documenting stuff which consists of statically generated pages.